MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-user-assigned-identity.md

 ## Create a managed service identity

 The managed service identity (MSI) provides an identity for applications to use when they're connecting to resources that support Azure Active Directory (Azure AD) authentication.
-For SCOM Managed Instance (preview), a managed identity will replace the traditional four System Center Operations Manager service accounts.
-It will be used to access the Azure SQL Managed Instance database.
+For SCOM Managed Instance (preview), a managed identity replaces the traditional four System Center Operations Manager service accounts.
+It is used to access the Azure SQL Managed Instance database.
 You can also use the MSI to access the key vault.

 >[!Note]
 >- Ensure that you're a contributor in the subscription where you create the MSI.